hasmorebug/gitskill/README.md

-gitskill.
+#gitskill
-reating a new branch is quick and simple.
+#Creating a new branch is quick and simple.